 “until water was poured on them from heaven.”
 That is, until the autumn rains came.
 The barley harvest started in April, often mid-April, and the autumn rains started in late October or early November, and it was getting colder by then too.
 So Rizpah watched over her dead sons for at least six months.
 Some scholars believe that the famine was due to no rain and that therefore the rain that came was not the regular autumn rain but was special and ended the famine, but there is no indication of that in the text.
 There are lots of times famines occur for other reasons than there being no rain.
+According to the Mosaic Law (Deut.
+21:27), dead bodies should be taken down from being impaled before nightfall.
+It seems these bodies were left on the stake, but we have no explanation as to why.

 “the birds of the air.”
 The Hebrew is literally, “the birds of the heavens,” but the Hebrew word “heavens” is always plural, there is no singular word “heaven” in Hebrew.